gov-cy/govcy-express-services/README.md

 > You are responsible for ensuring your own compliance, security, and quality assurance processes.

 ## 📝 Description
-This project is an Express-based project that dynamically renders online service forms using `@gov-cy/govcy-frontend-renderer`.
+This project is an Express-based project that dynamically renders online service forms using `@gov-cy/govcy-frontend-renderer`, handles data input, validations, renders a review page and submits the data via a submission API.
 It is designed for developers building government services in Cyprus, enabling them to manage user authentication, form submissions, and OpenID authentication workflows in a timely manner.

 The project is designed to support the [Linear structure](https://gov-cy.github.io/govcy-design-system-docs/patterns/service_structure/#variant-1---linear-structure) as described in the [Unified Design System](https://gov-cy.github.io/govcy-design-system-docs/).

+The APIs used for submission, temporary save and file uploads are not part of this project.
+The project has been designed to work together with the **DSF Submission plarform** and all API calls are based on the **DSF Submission Platform APIs**.
+This readme file describes the definition of these APIs if you wish to develop your own for your own government back-end solution.
+For more details about the DSF Submission Platform [contact the DSF team](https://dsf.dmrid.gov.cy/contact/).

 ![govcy-express-services](express-services.png)